Athens Food Walking Tour, Athens

 2) Evripidou Street Market

-As you depart from Central Market, you may pick up the exotic, rich scents wafting from the nearby Evripidou street which will take you to yet another colorful location on the food map of Athens, the Evripidou Street Market.
-This street itself is split into sections, each with its own specialty: fresh fruits and veggies; dried fruits and nuts; dairy products (Greek yogurt and feta cheese); and spices and herbs.
-There is no shortage of what you can find here, really!
+Upon leaving Central Market, follow your nose to the rich scents wafting from nearby Evripidou Street, leading you to yet another colorful location on the food map of Athens.
+This street itself is split into sections, each with its own category: fresh fruits and veggies, dried fruits and nuts, dairy products, and an array of spices and herbs.
+There's no shortage of what you can find here, really!

-In continuation of the meat theme, there is another shop further next door, also owned by Greek Armenians, called MIRAN (Evripidou 45, Mon-Sat: 8am–8pm).
-A true heaven for cold cut lovers, this place has been curing meats and cheeses since 1922, producing around 30 types of salami, pastourma, soutzouki (their specialty!) and other treats.
-They also have a great range of loose spices and cheeses.
-A seated tasting area allows you to sample their products and, if needed, they will vacuum-pack for travel takeaway.
+In continuation of the meat theme, the adjacent shop, MIRAN (at Evripidou 45, open Monday through Saturday from 7am to 8pm), also owned by Greek Armenians, is a paradise for cold cut lovers.
+Established in 1922, this place produces an impressive array of cured meats and cheeses, with around 30 varieties of salami, pastourma, soutzouki (their specialty), and other treats, along with a selection of loose spices and cheeses.
+A seated tasting area allows you to sample their products and, and they'll gladly vacuum-pack for travel takeaway.

 3